Aortic valve stenosis

 Overview

-Aortic valve stenosis — or aortic stenosis — is a type of heart valve disease (valvular heart disease).
-The valve between the lower left heart chamber and the body's main artery (aorta) is narrowed and doesn't open fully.
+Aortic valve stenosis is a type of heart valve disease, also called valvular heart disease.
+The aortic valve is between the lower left heart chamber and the body's main artery, called the aorta.
+In aortic valve stenosis, the valve is narrowed and doesn't open fully.
 This reduces or blocks blood flow from the heart to the aorta and to the rest of the body.

-Treatment of aortic stenosis depends on the severity of the condition.
-You may need surgery to repair or replace the valve.
-Without treatment, severe aortic valve stenosis can lead to death.
+Treatment of aortic stenosis depends on how severe the condition is.
+Treatment may include surgery to fix or replace the valve.
+Without treatment, severe aortic valve stenosis can lead to life-threatening complications.

 Symptoms

 Aortic valve stenosis ranges from mild to severe.
-Symptoms generally occur when narrowing of the valve is severe.
+Symptoms generally happen when the valve is very narrowed.
 Some people with aortic valve stenosis may not have symptoms for many years.

 Symptoms of aortic valve stenosis may include:

 Aortic valve stenosis may lead to heart failure.
-Heart failure symptoms include fatigue, shortness of breath, and swollen ankles and feet.
+Heart failure symptoms include extreme tiredness, shortness of breath, and swollen ankles and feet.

 When to see a doctor

-If you develop symptoms that may suggest aortic valve stenosis, make an appointment with your health care provider.
+If you have an irregular heartbeat or other symptoms of aortic valve stenosis, make an appointment with your healthcare professional.

 Causes